-The Wedge-tailed Eagle has long wings (wingspan 2.3 m), a characteristic long, wedgeshaped tail, and legs that are feathered all the way to the base of the toes.
+The Wedge-Tailed Eagle has long wings (wingspan 2.3 metres), a characteristic long, wedge-shaped tail, and legs that are feathered all the way to the base of the toes.
 The bill is pale pink to cream, the eye brown to dark brown, and the feet off-white.
-Young Wedge-tailed Eagles are mid brown in colour with reddish-brown heads and wings.
+Young Wedge-Tailed Eagles are mid brown in colour with reddish-brown heads and wings.
 They become progressively blacker for at least the first ten years of their lives; adults are mostly dark blackish-brown.
 The only difference in plumage between the sexes is that a female adult is generally slightly paler than her mate.

-The Wedge-tailed Eagle is found from sea level to alpine regions in the mountains, but prefers wooded and forested land and open country, generally avoiding rainforest and coastal heaths.
-Eagles can be seen perched on trees or poles or soaring overhead to altitudes of up to 2000m.
+The Wedge-Tailed Eagle is found from sea level to alpine regions in the mountains but prefers wooded and forested land and open country, generally avoiding rainforests and coastal heaths.
+Eagles can be seen perched on trees or poles or soaring overhead to altitudes of up to 2000 metres.

 Breeding takes place from the months of June to August, though there may be a second occurrence as late as October if the eggs are infertile or captured by a nest predator.

 The timing of breeding may vary from location to location and from year to year according to the local availability of food.
 Both parents share in the duties of nest building, incubation and feeding of the young.
 A clutch consists of 1 - 3 white eggs with varying amounts of reddish brown spots and blotches.
 The juveniles remain with the adults for about 11 weeks after leaving the nest.